javadbat/jb-image-input/README.md

 ```

-remember first file is uploaded by orginal image input and you dont need to inject it to another input and thats why we start from index 1
+remember first file is uploaded by original image input and you don't need to inject it to another input and thats why we start from index 1

 ### image accept type

-tell webcomponent what image mimetype are acceptable
+tell web-component what image mimetype are acceptable

 ```js
  document.querySelectorAll('jb-image-input').acceptTypes = "image/jpeg,image/jpg,image/png,image/svg+xml"